 Total Time 35 minutes

-Learn How to Poach Chicken with this super easy recipe.
-Poached chicken breast takes just about 20 minutes to make and it turns out tender and flavorful, making it perfect to add to soups, salads, sandwiches, chili and more.
+Learn How to Poach Chicken breasts with this super easy recipe.
+Poached chicken breast takes just about 30 minutes to make and it turns out tender and flavorful every time.
+It's great to slice to add to salads and sandwiches or shred it for tacos, burritos, enchiladas and more.
+For this recipe we use boneless chicken breast, but you can you bone-in chicken breasts which produces an even heartier broth.

 Ingredients